Brain on Board

 Seatbelts

-Seatbelts are a passive vehicle safety feature designed to mimimize the severity of injuries sustained by drivers and passengers in the event of a crash.
-When a vehicle stops or accelerates suddenly, a great deal of force is placed on everything inside the vehicle, including people in the vehicle.
+Seatbelts are a passive vehicle safety feature designed to minimize the severity of injuries sustained by drivers and passengers in the event of a crash.
+When a vehicle suddenly stops or accelerates, a great deal of force is placed on everything inside the vehicle, including people.
 Seatbelts help to reduce the effects of this force by distributing it across the strongest parts of the body – the chest and pelvis.
-The primary function of seatbelts is to help prevent injuries resulting from colliding with other objects or people in the vehicle, and to prevent ejection from the vehicle, which can often result in fatal injury.
+The primary function of seatbelts is to help prevent injuries resulting from colliding with other objects or people in the vehicle, and to prevent ejection from the vehicle, which can often result in death.

 Seatbelts are useful whenever your car decelerates very quickly (e.g., in a frontal collision) or accelerates very quickly (e.g., in a rear-end collision).
 There are many driving situations, both common and relatively uncommon, in which a seatbelt could help prevent injuries or save the lives of drivers and passengers: